susiechoii/uFree/README.md

 * A user can use their default calendar to autofill any event invite (this is default behavior)

 * We hold our database of users, events, and hours in Google Firebase.

+* Later extension to this project: adding date ranges when creating an event (only applicable for iOS 16)

 #### Citations